puresmash/ez-key/README.md

 ## Remark

 There are issues around Mac **launchd function**.
-It will discards enviroment variable $PATH which declares in your .bash_profile file.
+It will discard enviroment variable $PATH which declares in your .bash_profile file.
 So don't forget calling `fixPath()` before using command like `adb shell input` or you'll get "command not found error".
 Thanks for [fix-path](https://github.com/sindresorhus/fix-path) module.

 Ths module [asar](https://github.com/electron/asar) will [copy your batch out](https://github.com/electron/electron/issues/3512) to `/var`, so always use `execFile` instead of `spawn` or `exec`.